 This generative workshop meets ten times total, and every OTHER week.
-Students have the opportunity to hand in excerpts (up to 20 pages max) every meeting, and receive feedback from the instructor on these pages.
+Students have the opportunity to hand in chapters (up to 5000 words pages) every other week, and receive feedback from the instructor on these pages.
 The workshop is open to writers working on novels, memoirs, story and/or essay collections.
 Writers participating in this course will learn how to recognize the successful techniques in their writing – what engages the reader, and how that success is achieved.
 In-class discussions will focus on analyzing the many choices (point-of-view, tone, characterizing details, pacing, etc.) a writer must make concerning structure, character and language.
 This course is intended for writers who have some experience writing and workshopping.

 Day/Time: Wednesdays (class meets every other week) 7pm – 9pm

 Heather Aimee O’Neill has worked with hundreds of novelists in Sackett Street’s popular Novel Intensive Workshop (online and in Brooklyn).
 A novelist, essayist and poet, her most recent collection of poetry, Obliterations, is co-authored with Jessica Piazza and forthcoming by Red Hen Press.
 A recent Lambda Literary Poetry Fellow, her poetry chapbook, Memory Future, won the University of Southern California’s Gold Line Press Award, chosen by judge Carol Muske-Dukes.
 She is a freelance writer for publications such as Time Out New York, Parents Magazine and Salon.com.